State Park Peace Officer Cadet Selection Process

 (This test simulates, with the assistance of one other person, carrying a 185-pound person on a stretcher for 220 yards, then with the assistance of three other persons carrying the stretcher for another 220 yards.)

-Wearing full-length pants, shirt, shoes, and a peace officer protective equipment (P.O.P.E.) belt fully equipped, run 500 yards in 2 minutes and 20 seconds or less.
+Wearing full-length pants, shirt, shoes, and a peace officer protective equipment (P.O.P.E.) belt, run 500 yards in 2 minutes and 20 seconds or less.

 (This test simulates an officer in full uniform chasing a suspect on foot.)